International Graduate Eligibility Requirements

 English Language Proficiency Requirement

 Regardless of citizenship, all applicants whose education was not at a majority English-language country, must submit proof of English proficiency before an admissions decision can be made.
-It you believe you are exempt from this requirement, please fill out the English Language Proficiency Waiver.
 The test score must be valid within two years prior to March 30 for fall term applicants and prior to August 31 for spring term applicants.
 Due to the paper-delivered TOEFL exam being discontinued, it will only be accepted through April 11, 2023.

 |Masters/Graduate||550 or 80 iBT||6.5||58|